 Introduction

-Tropospheric ozone (O3) constitutes a secondary air substance, which is primarily built by photochemical reactions under solar radiation with the involvement of precursor gases including nitrogen oxides, carbon monoxide, methane, and non-methane volatile organic compounds.
+Tropospheric ozone (O3) constitutes a secondary air substance, which is primarily built by photochemical reactions under solar radiation with the involvement of precursor gases including nitrogen oxides (NOx), carbon monoxide, methane, and non-methane volatile organic compounds (VOCs).
+In urban areas where NOx levels are high, nitric oxide (NO) contributes to O3 depletion and O3 formation depends on VOC availability.
+Ozone formation at rural sites is governed by levels of hydrocarbons, especially biogenic VOCs (BVOCs) emitted from vegetation and O3 formation increases with increasing NOx.
+Because of higher NOx levels and lower BVOC emission, urban O3 levels are usually lower than rural ones.

 Observations and model studies indicate that tropospheric O3 has significantly increased in the Northern Hemisphere extratropics during the course of the 20th century (Cooper et al. 2014, Young et al. 2013).
 Between 1950-1979 and 2000-2010 there was a significant trend in the surface O3 concentrations of 1-5 ppbv/decade over the Northern Hemisphere, which corresponds to region-specific increases of 9% to 55% since the 1970s (Cooper et al. 2014).
 With respect to Europe, Wilson et al. (2012) obtained for the period 1996-2005 significant positive trends mainly over Central Europe and north-western Europe, whereas the few negative trends were observed primarily over eastern and south-western Europe.
-Thus, reductions in precursor emissions did not have a substantial effect on O3 trends, probably due to meteorological variability, changes in background O3 and shifts in source patterns (Wilson et al. 2012).
+Thus, Wilson et al. (2012) conclude that reductions in precursor emissions did not have a substantial effect on O3 trends, probably due to meteorological variability, changes in background O3 and shifts in source patterns.
+Furthermore, particularly background O3 in cities shows increasing trends from 2000 onwards (Sicard et al. 2018).
+The increasing O3 background levels in the cities are mainly attributed to a lower O3 degradation by NO due to the reduction in local NOx emissions.

 In the northern mid-latitudes, peak surface O3 concentrations occur in spring and summer, resulting from a stronger stratosphere-troposphere exchange and a high net photochemical production in these seasons (Pope et al. 2016).
 Surface O3 concentrations are strongly governed by the meteorological conditions such as solar radiation fluxes, air temperature, humidity, wind speed and direction.
 In a study for the European area, Otero et al. (2016) found that daily maximum temperature is one of the main drivers of O3.
 Furthermore, the inclusion of O3 persistence (one-day lag of O3) provided an additive value for O3 predictions.
 The synoptic weather situation is associated with significant changes in surface O3 concentrations via transport and/ or accumulation of O3 and its precursor substances.
 Thus, Pope et al. (2016), in a study for the UK, connected specific weather situations like for instance anticyclonic conditions with an increased in situ O3 production due to large-scale subsidence, clear skies, increased surface temperature and reduced horizontal and vertical mixing.
 Also easterly flows were connected with high O3 concentrations due to the transport of O3 and precursors from polluted regions in continental Europe, whereas clean maritime westerly flows reduced O3 concentrations.
 For Spain Santurtún et al. (2015) found maximum O3 concentrations at days with northern or eastern weather types, which were also associated with the transport of precursors into the target region.